 - From the Exceptions section of the spamBlocker Configuration dialog box, click Import.

-- If exceptions are already defined in spamBlocker, you can choose whether to replace the existing rules or append the imported rules to the list of existing rules.
-Click Replace or Append.
+- If exceptions are already defined in spamBlocker, select whether to Replace the existing rules or Append the imported rules to the list of existing rules.

-If you click Append, the imported rules appear in the Exceptions block under any existing rules.
-If you want to change the order of the exception rules, see Change the Order of spamBlocker Exceptions.
+If you click Append, the imported rules appear in the Exceptions section under any existing rules.
+To change the order of the exception rules, see Change the Order of spamBlocker Exceptions.

-If you import a rule with the Deny exception into the Exceptions list for a POP3 or IMAP proxy, an error message appears.
+If you import a rule with the Deny action into the Exceptions list for a POP3 or IMAP-proxy, an error message appears.

 Export Rules to an ASCII File

-When you export exception rules from a proxy definition, Policy Manager saves the current rules to an ASCII text file.
+When you export exception rules from a proxy policy, Policy Manager saves the current rules to an ASCII text file.